Other areas of work

 Here you can find information about specific projects, partnerships or pieces of work which lie outside our normal grant making.

 Tudor’s Africa Group

->

-> Tudor’s reactive grant making focuses solely on work within the UK, but we do also work proactively in sub-Saharan Africa.
-A small group of trustees and staff has, for some years, been developing a programme of support for projects promoting sustainable agriculture.
+Tudor’s reactive grant making focuses solely on work within the UK, but we do also work proactively in sub-Saharan Africa.
+Tudor has, for some time, been running a targeted grants programme supporting ecological agriculture in Zimbabwe, Kenya and Uganda.
+This programme is led by our Africa Group – a special interest group made up of trustees and staff.
+The focus is on strengthening sustainable agriculture networks and resourcing centres of good practice and farmer-to-farmer learning.
 This group is assisted by a consultant based in Zimbabwe.

->

-> We do not accept unsolicited applications from groups working in sub-Saharan Africa.
+We do not accept unsolicited applications from groups working in sub-Saharan Africa.